hocgin/ErrorKit/README.md

 }
 ```

-The console output is cryptic and not at all what we would expect: 😱
+The console output will surprise you: 😱

 ```bash
 Caught error with message: The operation couldn’t be completed.
 (ErrorKitDemo.NetworkError error 0.)
 ```

-There is zero info about what error case was thrown – heck, not even the enum case name was provided, let alone our provided message!
-Why is that?
-That's because the Swift `Error` type is actually bridged to `NSError` which works entirely differently (with `domain`, `code`, and `userInfo`).
+There’s no information about the specific error case.
+Not even the enum case name appears, let alone the custom message!
+Why?
+Because Swift’s `Error` protocol is bridged to `NSError`, which uses `domain`, `code`, and `userInfo` instead.

+### The "Correct" Way: `LocalizedError`

-The correct way in Swift to provide your own error type is actually to conform to `LocalizedError`!
-It has the following requirements: `errorDescription: String?`, `failureReason: String?`, `recoverySuggestion: String?`, and `helpAnchor: String?`.
+The correct approach is to conform to `LocalizedError`, which defines the following optional properties:

-But all of these are optional, so you won't get any build errors when writing your own error types, making it easy to forget providing a user-friendly message.
-And the only field that is being used for `localizedDescription` actually is `errorDescription`, the failure reason or recovery suggestions, for example, get completely ignored.
-And the help anchor is a legacy leftover from old macOS error dialogs, it's very uncommon nowadays.
+- `errorDescription: String?`
+- `failureReason: String?`
+- `recoverySuggestion: String?`
+- `helpAnchor: String?`

+However, since all of these properties are optional, you won’t get any compiler errors if you forget to implement them.
+Worse, only `errorDescription` affects `localizedDescription`.
+Fields like `failureReason` and `recoverySuggestion` are ignored, while `helpAnchor` is rarely used today.

-All this makes `LocalizedError` confusing and unsafe to use.
-Which is why we provide our own protocol:
+This makes `LocalizedError` both confusing and error-prone.

+### The Solution: `Throwable`

+To address these issues, **ErrorKit** introduces the `Throwable` protocol:

 ```swift
 public protocol Throwable: LocalizedError {